lxbarth/Feeds/README.txt

              Importers are configured on admin/build/feeds.
 They are sometimes referred to as "Importer configuration or "Configuration".

+             See FeedsImporter class.

+Import stage The state of the importing process.
+The import stages are:
+             fetching, parsing and processing.

 Feed node    A node that is used for importing feeds.
 A feed node is of a
              content type that has an Importer attached.

-Import stage The state of the importing process.
-The import stages are:
-             fetching, parsing and processing.

 Todos
 =====